September 15, 2021

 Summary of the Study

-In the experiment, participants were to type the numbers 41324 on a keyboard as quickly and accurately as possible with one hand.
-For this, they had repeated 10 seconds of practice time followed by 10 seconds of breaks.
-You can imagine that this is a typical task that you become better at through practice.
-The question now is: What happens in the participants' brains during the break time?
+In the experiment, subjects were asked to type the digits 41324 on a keyboard as quickly and accurately as possible with one hand.
+For this, they had 10 seconds of practice time followed by 10 seconds of breaks repeatedly.
+You can imagine that this is a typical task that you get better at through practice.
+The question now is: What happens in the brains of the subjects during the break time?

 To answer this, brain waves (in the hippocampus and neocortex) were measured throughout the entire time.
-The results have been illustrated by the authors of the study in this very clear graphic:
+The authors of the study presented the results in this very illustrative graphic:

 studie-pausen-gehirn-cell